alvinrach/recommendation-buy-likelihood/README.md

 The advantage of collaborative filtering is that it is not difficult to measure metrics.
 While the drawback is that it cannot be used if there is no user rating/rating data for the item.

 ### Buy Likelihood
+Traditional Machine Learning:
+1. Logistic Regression:
+Interpretable coefficients are provided, making it suitable as a baseline model.
+Feature relationships can be easily understood by business stakeholders.
+2. Random Forest:
+Feature interactions are automatically handled through ensemble methods.
+Feature importance scores are generated to identify key predictive behaviors.
+3. Gradient Boosting (XGBoost/LightGBM):
+Superior performance on tabular data is typically achieved.
+Complex behavioral patterns are captured while overfitting is prevented through cross-validation.
+4. Support Vector Machines:
+High-dimensional feature spaces are effectively handled through kernel transformations.
+Non-linear decision boundaries are created for complex user behavior patterns.

+Deep Learning:
+1. Neural Networks:
+Complex non-linear relationships are automatically learned through multiple layers.
+Feature engineering requirements are reduced as patterns are discovered in raw data.
+2. LSTM/GRU:
+Sequential user behavior patterns are processed through recurrent architectures.
+Time-dependent relationships in browsing and purchase sequences are captured.

+Based on the e-commerce purchase prediction requirements, Gradient Boosting (XGBoost/LightGBM) is recommended as the primary approach.
+This choice is justified because superior performance on tabular behavioral data is consistently achieved, while interpretability is maintained through feature importance rankings that business stakeholders can understand.
+The inherent class imbalance in e-commerce conversion rates (typically 2-5%) is effectively handled through built-in class weighting parameters, and robust performance is ensured through cross-validation techniques.
+Additionally, the model's ability to capture complex feature interactions between user behaviors (session patterns, product views, cart activities) without requiring extensive feature engineering makes it well-suited for production deployment where new behavioral signals may emerge over time.
+However, extensive experimentation will be conducted across multiple algorithms to ensure optimal performance.

 ## Evaluation
 ### Recommendation System